SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Experiments

 \subsection{Baselines}

 We benchmark \proj{} against baselines chosen for their efficacy in mitigating domain shift between the unsupervised pre-training and the following fine-tuning.
-Note that most existing domain generalization~\cite{qian2021latent, qin2022domain, lu2022semantic} and adaptation~\cite{chang2020systematic, gong2019metasense, zhou2020xhar, wang2018stratified} methods assume labeled data for pre-training and thus they are not applicable to our scenario.
+Note that most existing domain generalization~\cite{qian2021latent, qin2022domain, lu2022semantic} and adaptation~\cite{chang2020systematic, gong2019metasense, zhou2020xhar, wang2018stratified} methods assume labeled data for pre-training and thus they do not apply to our scenario.
 We found two approaches that fit our scenario.

-\textbf{DARLING~\cite{zhang2022towards}} is a domain generalization method that uses contrastive learning.
-It optimizes the contrastive loss by composing intra-domain negative samples.
-Encouraging the intra-domain discrimination for every sample during the training, the model learns domain-invariant features.
+\textbf{DARLING~\cite{zhang2022towards}} is a domain generalization approach tailored for contrastive learning.
+DARLING optimizes the loss by using intra-domain negative samples, encouraging discrimination within each domain.
+This process enables the model to learn domain-invariant features that can be fine-tuned across different domains.

-\textbf{Set-SimCLR~\cite{lee2023self}} is an unsupervised meta-learning method that employs a set encoder to enhance the agreement between sets of augmented samples originating from identical source data.
+\textbf{Set-SimCLR~\cite{lee2023self}} is an unsupervised meta-learning method that employs a set encoder to enhance the agreement between augmented sample sets originating from identical sources.
 Both an instance encoder and the set encoder are trained through contrastive learning.
 In fine-tuning, the set encoder generates class prototypes from sample sets by class and is used to set the initial weights of the classifier.
-The resulting classifier, adjusted by the prototypes, facilitates rapid adaptation to novel conditions with the initial weights.
+The classifier, adjusted by the prototypes, facilitates rapid adaptation to novel conditions with the initial weights.